lskillen/lskillen/README.md

 ### ❓ What's going on?

-Having raised over $30 million, we are building the team and technology of Cloudsmith through to IPO.
+Having raised over $30 million (🤑), we are building the team and technology of Cloudsmith through to IPO (🚀).

 WE ARE HIRING.
 See: https://cloudsmith.com/careers/